Skip to main content

 Other PhD Degree Requirements

-• Examinations: PhD qualifying exam must be completed by the end of the second year, which is based on the accounting PhD courses.
+• Examinations: PhD qualifying exam must be completed by the end of the second year, which is based on the accounting PhD courses or a preliminary (field) exam if the GPA is below 3.6.

 • Research/Projects: Oral presentation of a research paper by September 15 in the first and second year, at which time the performance on the qualifying exams, coursework, and second-year paper are reviewed and students are passed into candidacy.